ashvant-sunish/auction-to-action/auction-to-action/src/Documentation.md

 # 05/09/2025 - Friday - 3:57 PM [ Update 0.0.13 ]

 ## Added Round 2 Mystery Boxes

 - Added **Round2.jsx** (mystery boxes) in Admin Dashboard under rounds file (design is yet to be updated).
 - Added **Rounds option** in user dashboard sidebar and updated the design (design still to be finished).

+# 05/09/2025 - Friday - 7:40 PM [ Update 0.0.14 ]

+## Bug Fixes

+- Fixed a bug which caused the login page the scroll
+- Fixed a bug in Available Materials table not sort properly
+- Added a full screen toggle for Available Materials and changed the title to Inventory
+- Fixed a bug in Admin Dashboard sidebar which caused it to select the text in the sidebar